SUSE/suse-at-home/README.md

 - RKE - Full Blown Kubernetes
   - <a href="install/InstallRKEonSLES15x86_64.md">Simple single-node RKE install on SLES15 SP2 x86_64</a>
 - RKE2 (Rancher Government)
-  - <a href="install/InstallRKE2onSLE.md">Install RKE2 (RKE government) on SLES15 SP2 x86_64</a>
+  - <a href="install/InstallRKE2onSLE.md">Install RKE2 (RKE Government) on SLES15 SP2 x86_64</a>
-- K3s - Lightwight w/ batteries
+- K3s - Lightweight w/ batteries
   - <a href="install/InstallK3s.md">Install K3s</a>

 ## Configuration

 ### Networking

-   <a href="install/InstallMetalLB.md">Configure MetalLB</a> - LoadBalancer that allows you to assign a group of local IP addresses to be used by Applications running unser Kubernetes
+   <a href="install/InstallMetalLB.md">Configure MetalLB</a> - LoadBalancer that allows you to define a pool(s) of local
+   IP addresses that can be automatically assigned/used by Applications deployed in Kubernetes

 ### Storage

-Longhorn
+Longhorn - highly available persistent block storage for your Kubernetes workloads
 <a href="install/Lab-LocalStorage">Configure local storage (K3s)</a>

 Mounting NFS in a Deployment